 However, a much smaller amount has been written about the health issues connected to pollution caused by sources typically found indoors.

-However, last year a report published by the Royal College of Physicians and the Royal College of Paediatrics and Child Health highlighted the less understood impact of indoor pollution, as well as the growing evidence of harm to children’s health and intelligence.
+However, in 2016 a report published by the Royal College of Physicians and the Royal College of Paediatrics and Child Health highlighted the less understood impact of indoor pollution, as well as the growing evidence of harm to children’s health and intelligence.

 The report found that air pollution both inside and outside the home causes at least 40,000 deaths a year in the UK.
 It also said that indoor air pollution is estimated to have caused or contributed to 99,000 deaths across Europe in 2012.